 This article was last updated Jun 08, 2020.
 Terms and conditions may have changed.
 For the most accurate information, please consult the issuer website.

 If you’re looking for a travel rewards card with a valuable sign-up bonus and affordable annual fee, the Chase Sapphire Preferred® Card should be on your radar.

-The card — which comes with beneficial travel perks, such as trip cancellation insurance and trip delay reimbursement — offers the following sign-up bonus: Earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $1,000 when you redeem through Chase Ultimate Rewards®.
-Plus earn a $50 statement credit towards grocery store purchases within your first year of account opening.
+The card — which comes with beneficial travel perks, such as trip cancellation insurance and trip delay reimbursement — offers the following sign-up bonus: Our best offer ever!
+Earn 100,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,250 when you redeem through Chase Ultimate Rewards®.

 The Chase Sapphire Preferred® Card comes with a $95 annual fee; however, the value you can get from the card’s sign-up bonus and rewards rate can easily cover that amount each year.

 We’ll break down the Chase Sapphire Preferred® Card’s current offer, including if you qualify for the sign-up bonus, how to use the sign-up bonus and additional ways to earn bonus points.

 - Are you eligible for the Chase Sapphire Preferred® Card?

 - How can you use your Chase Sapphire Preferred® Card sign-up bonus?

 - Other ways to earn Chase Sapphire Preferred® Card rewards

 - Is the Chase Sapphire Preferred® Card right for you?